 As a genealogical researcher and a wanderer of cemeteries, I also spend a lot of my time grappling with the mystery of death for if I’m not in search of a missing ancestor, I can be poring over the details on a newly discovered (and often indecipherable!) certificate of death or else trawling through parish records in search of a burial entry or firing off email inquiries to the Registrar of a crematorium.

 And being able to locate the final resting place of the individual associated with my research endeavours has always been important to me and when my search is unsuccessful, I usually feel a sense of disappointment as if the final piece of the jigsaw is missing.

-AND the elusive Clarice is a case in point as I still do not know what has happened to her cremated remains!
+AND the elusive Clarice is a case in point as I still do not know what happened to her cremated remains!

 For having discovered the burial entries for her parents last year in the City of Hull, I managed to convince myself that her ashes had been interred with them, but alas, after ploughing through more records in the Hull History Centre, my theory was dashed along with what remained of my clear vision and a sense of hope!

 However, what I can tell you about Clarice is she was very much a woman of her times for she was born a ‘war baby’ in September 1913, married as a ‘war bride’ in August 1944 and died a ‘1960’s pill popper’ in the summer of 1962 by her own hand after several years of a consistent diet of prescribed sleeping tablets along with the controversial ECT treatment for the symptoms of clinical depression BUT also that she was very much remembered with affection from those she left behind.

 When upon my return to my hometown of York a few years ago and reunited with my boxes of research files and in the celebrated words of Shakespeare’s Henry V; I found myself “Once more unto the breach, dear friends, once more.”